 What Is It?

-Wanuri Kahiu’s RAFIKI is the first Kenyan feature film to be invited to Cannes Film Festival.
-In 2018 it was featured as part of the Official Un-Certain Regard selection at the festival.
+Wanuri Kahiu’s RAFIKI is the first Kenyan feature film invited to Cannes Film Festival.
+In 2018 it featured as part of the Official Un-Certain Regard selection at the festival.
 Despite facing massive criticism back in Kenya, RAFIKI has gone on to receive great international recognition for its LGBTQ+ positive themes.
-The Bioscope Independent Cinema is proud to host a series of special screenings ahead of the film’s official release in late June.
+The Bioscope Independent Cinema is proud to host a series of special screenings following the film’s official release in late June.

 The premise for the film is as follows: